- Truly amazing camera

 Related: Best smartphones

-Like most flagship phones this year, the Pixel 2 is IP67-rated for water-resistance.
+Like most flagship phones, the Pixel 2 is IP67-rated for water-resistance.
 Another, less desirable, trend Google has decided to follow is the removal of the headphone jack.
 I can only assume the decision was taken to enable waterproofing, but it’s a shame.
 And even though you get a USB-C to 3.5mm port dongle in the box and there are plenty of ‘Made for Google’ USB-C headphones coming soon, it’s annoying nevertheless.

 Google Pixel 2 – Screen